buttonsrtoys/mvvm_plus/README.md

 ## Adding additional ChangeNotifiers

 Sometimes you want registered models that are not associated with Views.
-MVVM+ uses [Registrar](https://pub.dev/packages/registrar) under the hood which has a widget named "Registrar" that you can add to the widget tree:
+MVVM+ uses the [Registrar](https://pub.dev/packages/registrar) package under the hood which has a widget named "Registrar" that you can add to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),